Majid-Ghandali/fibonacci-character-sum-full-rank/README.md

 - the complete list of primes tested,
 - the computed values of \(\alpha(p)\),
 - the corresponding values of \(S(p)\),
-- diagnostic tables for the empirical claims,
+- diagnostic tables for the empirical observations,
 - checkpoint files for interrupted runs,
-- and a verification log for the main theorem and corollary.
+- The verification log supports E1-E10 up to p < 2,000,000.

 In the current run, the pipeline processed \(148{,}933\) primes up to \(2{,}000{,}000\), and found \(26{,}407\) primes with \(\alpha(p)=p-1\).
 All such primes satisfied the main theorem with zero violations.

-The verification log also confirms the empirical claims `E1`–`E10`, including:
+The verification log also confirms the Empirical observations `E1`–`E10`, including:
 - `E1`: \(v_2(\pi)=v_2(p+1)+1\) on `DI`,
 - `E2`: \(\pi=4\alpha\) and \(\alpha\) is odd on \(Z\setminus DI\),
 - `E3`: \(\pi=\alpha\) on `cm_only`,